filiptibell/roblox-ui/README.md

 #### Bugs

+-   Fix paste action not being available in context menu
 -   Fix open file / insert object ordering in context menu not being consistent with regular file explorer
 -   Fix `.meta` files not being renamed together with main file in rename/delete operations